openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

 This guide will provide general troubleshooting steps and possible issues related to the installation and configuration of OpenVINO™.

-If you meet any issues, you are encouraged to run some [Troubleshooting Steps](./troubleshooting-steps.md) first, or look for information on the [Issues & Solutions](./troubleshooting-issues.md) page.
+If you met any issues, you are encouraged to run some [Troubleshooting Steps](./troubleshooting-steps.md) first, or look for information on the [Issues & Solutions](./troubleshooting-issues.md) page.